joelangeway/learning-java/010-WhatDoesAllThatCrapMean.md

 ##What do the `""`'s mean?

 We use double-quotes to denote a literal String object.
 At the place where the string literal expression appears in your program, Java will substitute an object of the String class which represents those characters.

+##What does the `(` and `)` mean?

+Parenthesis in Java are used to make precedence clear in expression just like in math: `(2 + 3) * 4` is the same as `2 + 3 * 4`, and to surround argument lists in method declarations and method calls.
+When we say `System.out.println("Hello, World.")`, we're "calling" the method "println" on the object refered to by `System.out` and passing it one argument, the object of the String class which we create with the String literal, "Hello, World.".
+If a method accepts multiple arguments, they are separated with commas.

 ##What is `(String[] args)`?